kSimpleCoder/XWMenuPicker/README.md

 Move across partitions, channel can be dragged to another partition and rearrangement.

 ## Usage
-XWMenuPicker will drag when used in engineering, the introduction of "XWMenuViewController.
-H" header files, to his dateArr assignment (note) is mutable array.
+XWMenuPicker will drag when used in engineering, the introduction of 'XWMenuViewController.h' header files, to his dateArr assignment (note) is mutable array.

 For example: